Haim Ramon: Business positions and non-governmental activities

 On 27 July 2006, following a seven-hour police interrogation of Ramon, Attorney General Menachem Mazuz instructed the Justice Minister, in response to Ramon's question, to refrain from making executive decisions relating to law enforcement, including the appointment of judges and the granting of amnesty, while under a sexual assault investigation.
 On the same day Ramon also stated, "Everyone in southern Lebanon is a terrorist and is connected to Hezbollah."
-On 17 August, Israel's Attorney General Menachem Mazuz decided to indict Ramon for indecent assault.
+On 17 August, Mazuz decided to indict Ramon for indecent assault.
 Ramon responded by saying: "I am certain of my innocence.
 The court will prove it."
 As promised before, Ramon announced his resignation on 18 August.
 He was convicted on 31 January 2007, and sentenced to 100 hours of community service, which he served in a therapeutic riding center in Tel Mond assisting children with disabilities.
 The court did not find moral turpitude in his actions.

 He returned to prime minister Ehud Olmert's government in July 2007, as vice premier and minister in the Prime Minister's Office with responsibility for state policy and special missions in the name of prime minister Olmert.
 In a hearing in the High Court of Justice regarding his return to the government, Judge Edna Arbel ruled that Ramon is "not to be seen as a sex offender".

 On 30 June 2009, Ramon announced his resignation from the Knesset.
 He declared that he intends to become a private businessman, but will remain the chairman of the Kadima Council, the party's most important body.

 As of July 2020, Ramon was appointed chairman of the board of Vonetize, a company focused on the commercialization of medical and recreation cannabis.